-Where do people in different
+Where do people in different countries live?

-countries live?

-- 1 In which areas of Australia do most people live today? - 2 Why do you think Australians live in these areas and not in other parts of the continent? - 3 Where do you think most people live in Asia?
+- 1 In which areas of Australia do most people live today? - 2 Why do you think Australians live in these areas and not in other parts of the continent? - 3 Where do you think most people live in the United States of America?